GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/new-server-request.md

 ---
 name: New server request
-about: Suggest a new game server to be added
+about: Suggest a new game server to be added.

 ---